International Development (Population Dynamics) Bill [HL]

 - Other relevant population variables and dynamics

-Furthermore, the Secretary of State must also consider how these factors affect the management of existing development aid programs.
+The assessment must also consider how these factors influence the management of existing aid programs.

 Government Spending